 Responsibilities of product Compliance

 It is miss-understood that the sole responsibility lies with the manufacturer.
 The manufacturer is responsible for producing a compliant product through development and compliance engineering the product to meet the required compliance specifications.
-The supplier to the market be it either the manufacturer or an independent importer must engage in inspection or testing activities.
+The supplier to the market is it either the manufacturer or an independent importer must engage in inspection or testing activities.
 This can be achieved through either internal or external independent inspection and testing laboratories.
-The choice of such a engineering testing service should be based upon their ability to perform the product evaluation satisfactory.
+The choice of such an engineering testing service should be based upon their ability to perform the product evaluation satisfactorily.
 This sometimes can be confusing as many laboratories will offer these services.
 Accredited inspection and testing laboratories or suppliers have met the required standard to demonstrate competency in performing the process.
 These specialised testing service suppliers usually perform that particular specific testing on a daily basis and can usually offer guidance and assistance if compliance engineering is required.
-Usually these laboratories will stand behind their results and will be able to demonstrate verification of processes and equipment suitability and calibration.
+Usually, these laboratories will stand behind their results and will be able to demonstrate verification of processes and equipment suitability and calibration.
 The manufacturer must maintain manufacturing consistency to ensure the product tested is of the same construction and operating state as those produced for sale or distribution.
 If manufacturing is outsourced or not under strict control it may be required to involve batch testing or random sampling of products.
 Periodic inspection is to ensure the build components have not been altered to the original tested sample.
-Production changes may cause non compliance of a product and this has been noted by EMC Bayswater, in several instances only due to a very minor change which seemed to be insignificant but had a dramatic affect upon the EMC compliance of the product.
-During the product life-time manufacturers may need to alter the components etc i.e. a component is no longer manufactured and a equivalent part is required.
+Production changes may cause non-compliance of a product and this has been noted by EMC Bayswater, in several instances only due to a minor change which seemed to be insignificant but had a dramatic effect upon the EMC compliance of the product.
+During the product, lifetime manufacturers may need to alter the components etc i.e. a component is no longer manufactured and an equivalent part is required.
 Sometimes a full test is required other times only partial testing.
 A risk assessment and impact shall be evaluated along with good engineering practice to determine which route should be taken.
 Enforcement of product compliance is usually instructed by the designated authority for the market region.
 These authorities have the power to request evidence of compliance.
-In-addition they can also investigate any feedback from the public regarding a products compliance if brought into doubt.
+In addition, they can also investigate any feedback from the public regarding a product’s compliance if brought into doubt.
 This may lead to re-testing of the product (usually at an accredited facility), large financial fines and with-drawl/re-calls of the product.
-Finally the end user is also responsible for compliance.
-If they incorrectly use the product as per the provided documentation or don’t follow specific instructions to achieve compliance they may be responsible if any adverse affects are noted.
-In addition modify the product usually invalidates any product compliance and possible voids any responsibility of the manufacturer.
+Finally, the end user is also responsible for compliance.
+If they incorrectly use the product as per the provided documentation or don’t follow specific instructions to achieve compliance they may be responsible if any adverse effects are noted.
+In addition, modify the product usually invalidates any product compliance and possible voids any responsibility of the manufacturer.